 They Help Create a Single Source of Truth

-As a “youngling” product manager, my biggest struggle was to communicate requirements to people of different professions or even different teams.
+As a “youngling” product manager, my biggest struggle was to communicate product requirements to people of different professions or even different teams.
 The problem was that each one of them understood the requirements differently and the communication between them became an unclear mess.

 This is when a seasoned product manager suggested that I apply the concept of a single source of truth by formulating my product requirements in a very clear manner, communicating it with everyone, and asking them to base their work only on what is written there.